-The Nottawaseppi Huron Band of the Potawatomi and Saginaw Chippewa Indians, in a joint letter to the Senate, said they oppose state regulation of online gambling.
-They contend tribes can engage in the activity free of state involvement, under federal law.
+The Nottawaseppi Huron Band of the Potawatomi and Saginaw Chippewa Indians, in a joint letter to the Senate, said they oppose state regulation of online gambling, contending tribes are allowed under federal law to engage in the activity free of state involvement.

 The Match-e-be-nash-she-wish [Gun Lake] Band of Pottawatomi Indians also is opposed to the Kowall draft bill.

-Operators of the Greektown, Motor City and MGM casinos in Detroit have taken neutral positions on online gambling.
-That’s largely because of the uncertain tribal legal issues.
+Operators of the Greektown, Motor City and MGM casinos in Detroit have taken neutral positions on online gambling, largely because of the uncertain tribal legal issues.

 “What they’re worried about mostly is there will be a tax on it and if the tribes are able to do it without paying a tax, it won’t be competitive.